-The false premise here is that one has to try sex with someone to learn if you are “sexually compatible”.
+The false premise here is one has to try sex with someone to learn if you are “sexually compatible”.
 Sexual incompatibility is an excuse the world uses to sleep around, not a fact.
-The answer to the world’s lie is not that it does not matter to us, but that any couple can have a good sex life if both husband and wife are willing to work at it!
+The answer to the world’s lie is not that it doesn’t matter to us, but rather that any couple can have a good sex life if both husband and wife are willing to work at it!

 In reality sexual incompatibility comes not from a lack of premarital sex, but from having premarital sexual experience (by experience I mean anything from clothed groping to full intercourse).
 With no previous experience, there are no strong desires for specific acts or ways of having sex.
 Because an inexperienced couple has no strong preferences, there can be no big clash of desires.
 On the other hand, if both have had sex with others, they have developed likes and dislikes, and there is a very real chance their preferences will clash.
 If he has come to see oral sex as required for good sex, and she finds it gross, they have a problem!
 If what gets her going is something another woman told him he should never do, they have a problem.

 There is something more at play in this: God gave us a special excitement that goes with our first sexual experiences.
-When a couple comes to marriage with no previous experience, that special excitement helps them to get past the clumsy, clueless early days of sex.
-Early sex is not actually that great, but the excitement of being sexual for the first time allows the couple to enjoy as they learn and grow.
-When one or both spouses have previous sexual experience, they will not have that extra excitement, and they will become frustrated more easily and more quickly.
+When a couple comes to marriage with no previous experience, that special excitement helps them to get past the clumsy, clueless, early days of sex.
+Early sex is not actually great, but the excitement of being sexual for the first time allows the couple to enjoy as they learn and grow.
+When one or both spouses have previous sexual experience, they will not have the extra first time excitement, and they will become frustrated more easily and more quickly.